protoEvangelion/portfolio/src/notes/Bible/Romans.md

 - Though they seem to be related I think they are different yields
 - in Ro 8, the life and peace is the reverse of what the flesh would have yielded, which is condemnation and no peace with God forever
 - whereas in Ro 12 it is dealing with the daily renewing of our minds by swimming in Scripture so that we can discern the will of God and do it

+> Do you really have the Spirit of Christ dwelling within you?

+- Yes the Spirit of Christ dwells within me.
+  - I know this because when God saved me, my desire for wicked things was totally gone.
+    - Certain wicked desires remained which have been dwindling through sanctification.
+  - Also the next time a saw my family members after getting saved, they were like "Ryan what happened to you?!"
+  - Also I have been led to help others with no strings attached, which is something I never would have done

+> What will be the outward evidence of His life within you?
+Remember back (if you can) to former discussions we've had about what things you will "want" to do if the Spirit of Christ is indwelling.
+List 6 evidences.

+1. Serving others with no strings attached
+2. Loving others that I would have completely avoided in the past
+3. Bearing Fruit of Spirit
+4. Witnessing to others about the glory of Christ and what He did in my life
+5. Exercising spiritual gifts
+6. Following God's commandments

+> What does it mean to have "life given to our mortal bodies" (v.
+11)?

+- We live and we die
+- This is referring to the physical resurrection of our dead body when Christ returns
+- zōopoieōmake make alive in; verb is in future tense
+- The Spirit is our guarantor for being heirs with Christ

+> Explain how the Spirit gives life to our bodies which are dying?

+- Fitzmyer comments that Paul was playing on the two meanings of πνεῦμα:

+> Without the Spirit, the source of Christian vitality, the human “body” is like a corpse because of the influence of sin … but in union with Christ the human “spirit” lives.

+- I have practical life in that:
+  - I have joy that lasts longer than a party or drugs
+  - I have true fulfillment
+  - I know my purpose and the reason for my creation
+  - I am much happier when I sin less.
+Sin makes me sad haha
+- So that I can say Christ in John 10:10 that it is true when He said that He came to bring and have life in full

   </article>